 With KMSI enabled, the default single sign-on period is 24 hours.
 The single sign-on period with KMSI enabled can be configured using the property KmsiLifetimeMins.
 The property is measured in minutes, so its default value is 1440.

 Multi-factor authentication (MFA) behavior

-It's important to note that, while providing relatively long periods of single sign on, AD FS will prompt for additional authentication (multi factor authentication) when a previous sign on was based on primary credentials and not MFA, but the current sign on requires MFA.
-This is regardless of SSO configuration.
-AD FS, when it receives an authentication request, first determines whether or not there is an SSO context (such as a cookie) and then, if MFA is required (such as if the request is coming in from outside) it will assess whether or not the SSO context contains MFA.
+AD FS provides relatively long periods of single sign-on.
+It's important to note AD FS will prompt for more authentication (multi factor authentication) when a previous sign-on is based on primary credentials (not MFA) but the current sign-on requires MFA.
+This behavior is regardless of SSO configuration.
+When AD FS receives an authentication request, it first determines whether or not there's an SSO context (such as a cookie), and then whether MFA is required.
+For example, MFA is required when the authentication request is from outside.
+In such a case, AD FS assesses whether or not the SSO context contains MFA.
 If not, MFA is prompted.

-To protect security, AD FS will reject any persistent SSO cookie previously issued when the following conditions are met.
-This will require the user to provide their credentials in order to authenticate with AD FS again.
+To protect security, AD FS rejects any persistent SSO cookie previously issued when the following conditions are met:

 User changes password